 - East Indian Arrowroot

-Symptoms of ginger allergy are similar to other food allergy symptoms.
-Ginger has been associated with delayed reactions such as dermatitis (3).
+Ginger has been associated with delayed reactions such as dermatitis (source).

 Medical attention may be warranted in case of severe symptoms such as difficulty breathing.

-Cross Reactivity to Ginger is not commonly diagnosed (4).
+Cross Reactivity to Ginger is not commonly diagnosed (source).

 Like most things in life, when you have more information you can make better choices.
 Here is some information on how to avoid ginger and how to replace ginger in your diet.
 Here is some information on hidden and common sources of ginger in common foods as well as a list of flavorful foods that may be used to add flavor and heat to your recipes.